quasarframework/quasar-framework.org/source/api/js-router.md

 title: Quasar Router
 ---

-Quasar Framwork takes care of your routes automatically.
+Quasar Framwork takes care of your routes automatically so you don't have to manage Page switching yourself.
 But in case you need to do something fancy, here's the API.

 ## Getting Started
 Each route is an object defined like below: